leovuonnala/echoforge/README.md

 Course project for advanced software quality and security (quality project)

 # What it is:
 It allows the user to send messages to a locally hosted large language model.
-LM Studio was used as the LLM hosting system, OLLAMA etc have not been tested.
-If it provides an OpenAI-esque api, this will work with it.
+LM Studio was used as the LLM hosting system.
+Other LLM providers may work, if they offer OpenAI-like API.

 Limitations: